 I was on my way to school.
 A homeless man got on the train that was moderately occupied, on the brink of becoming crowded.
 Immediately upon stepping on the train, the crowds began to disperse, because of his smell.
-Recognizing that this blatant reaction to him was possibly hurting The way children treat each other at school mirrors the way adults treat each other in society.
+Recognizing that this blatant reaction to him was possibly hurting his feelings, I stayed in my seat as passengers began to flood the next car.
+A man moving between cars stepped into our car and began a long winded rant about who he was and what the homeless man smelled like.